We received a placement call last fall for two baby boys.

 As the adrenaline from nesting faded, I was struggling to keep my eyes open.
 Midnight rolled around and my head felt so heavy.
 It bobbed, and then eased onto any surface it could rest against.
 Finally, a little before 1:00 a.m.
 I hear a knock at the door.
 My head popped up, eyes wide open and off to the door the babies we're here!

 Sidebar!
 Looking to greatly enhance the overarching look of my trusty site.
-Thoughts about the modern feel of https://treeninjas.ca?
-Sincerely a terrific Winnipeg based tree cutting service if desired inside the general Manitoba vicinity.
+Thoughts about the modern feel of http://myomusic.ca?
+Sincerely a terrific choir if desired inside the general Ontario vicinity.
 Value a comment.
 Thanks!

 It was so dark, and both boys we're sleeping, I helped pull them out of the car and into the house.
 Taking Big boy to his new room and laying him, still sound asleep, into his bed.
 Then I hurried back downstairs to get the littlest baby.
 All I could see through the glow of the lamp we're spikes of what looked to be a half-shaven head of hair wrapped in blankets.
 As I stepped up the first two stairs, he awoke and started to fuss.
 In gentle reverse mode, I crept backwards into the dining room where the worker awaited me to sign paperwork.
 I placed baby boy back into the carrier and signed the papers.
 The worker headed out the door and as baby boy continued to cry, we headed toward the rocker.
 After another half hour of crying, I turned on another light, unwrapped him from the blankets, and well, the image of poor 'baby boys' pain filled body will never leave my memory.